BjornFJohansson/pydnaweb/templates/docs.md

+# Pydnaweb

+Pydnaweb is a flask application that exposes some of the functionality of the [pydna](https://github.com/BjornFJohansson/pydna#readme) Python package as an online service.

-Pydnaweb and Pydna development is led by Björn Johansson at the Department of Biology, University of Minho.
-If you have question not answered below, ask in the [Google group](https://groups.google.com/g/pydna) or create an issue on [GitHub](https://github.com/BjornFJohansson/pydnaweb/issues).
+Development of Pydna/Pydnaweb is led by [Björn Johansson]() at the Department of Biology, University of Minho.

+If you have question not answered below or suggestions, please ask in the [Google group](https://groups.google.com/g/pydna) (preferred) or create an issue on [GitHub](https://github.com/BjornFJohansson/pydnaweb/issues).

+All tools accept sequences in [FASTA or Genbank](https://github.com/MetabolicEngineeringGroupCBMA/MetabolicEngineeringGroupCBMA.github.io/wiki/sequence_formats) format.
+The formats can be mixed.

 ### WebPCR simulator

-WebPCR is a web service that can simulate PCR given primers and a template sequence.
+WebPCR simulates PCR given at least two primers and a template sequence as a list.
-The WebPCR window accepts a list of sequences in [FASTA or Genbank](https://github.com/MetabolicEngineeringGroupCBMA/MetabolicEngineeringGroupCBMA.github.io/wiki/sequence_formats) format (or a mixture of both formats).

-The **last** of the sequences in this list is assumed to be the **template** sequence while all preceding ones are assumed to be PCR primers.
+The **last** of the sequences in this list is assumed to be the **template** sequence while all preceding sequences are assumed to be primers.

-The simulator will return a text based report describing the PCR product formed.

-The input is a list of sequences in FASTA or Genbank format.
-Different formats within the list are accepted.

-The last sequence in the list is interpreted as the template sequence, and all preceding sequences are primer sequences

-in the example below, MyTemplate is the template and ForwardPrimer and ReversePrimer are primers.
+The example below, shows the template MyTemplate, ForwardPrimer and ReversePrimer.

 ```
 >ForwardPrimer